 Disclosure: This content is reader-supported, which means if you click on some of our links that we may earn a commission.

 With business intelligence (BI) software, making sense of that raw information becomes a lot easier.
-There’s simply better way to get a real-time picture of what’s going on.
+Once you get it set up, people with zero database experience will be able to manipulate a simple dashboard in order to get a complete picture of what’s going on.

 Instead of being overwhelmed by millions of interactions and data points, BI software allows companies to organize and analyze massive amounts of information incredibly quickly.
 This enables them to make data-driven decisions at the speed of business.

-Here are my top recommendations and a brief buyer’s guide to help you narrow the field down to an option that works for you.
+Here are my top recommendations for the best business intelligence software.
+After the reviews, there’s a brief buyer’s guide to help you narrow the field down to an option that works for you.